Thank the Saints, Shadow and Bone season 2 has started filming

 Of the newly announced quartet, Mortal Kombat star Lewis Tan is arguably the most well-known.
 Tan will portray Tolya Yul-Bataar, a Grisha Heartrender and a member of Nikolai's pirate crew.

-Wolfe will play Wylan Hendriks – in the novels, he's known as Wylan Van Eck, but his name has been changed for Netflix's TV adaptation.
+Jack Wolfe (Inside No. 9, The Witcher) will play Wylan Hendriks – in the novels, he's known as Wylan Van Eck, but his name has been changed for Netflix's TV adaptation.
 In Bardugo's series, Wylan joins the Dregs as a demolitions expert and helps them to rescue someone called Bol Yul-Bayur from the Ice Court, a Fjerdan stronghold.

-Finally, Brophy will portray Tolya's twin brother Tamar Kir-Battar, another Heartrender but an ex-member of Nikolai's crew.
+Finally, Anna Leong Brophy (Last Tango in Halifax, Traces) Brophy will portray Tolya's twin brother Tamar Kir-Battar, another Heartrender but an ex-member of Nikolai's crew.
 Curiously, Tamar doesn't appear in Shadow and Bone's mainline trilogy of books, but we'll explain why she's in season 2 below.

 the wait is over: here's your Toyla, Tamar, Nikolai and Wylan in SHADOW AND BONE Season 2 ✨ pic.twitter.com/HSEtL6aowEJanuary 13, 2022